ron93/booksApi/README.md

 # REST API

-The REST API to the example app is described below.
+The REST API to the Books app is described below.

 ## Get list of Books